 Creating your Personal repository

 Once you created a new subject, you can add a text, question or exercise.

 It is also possible to first create Exercises and link these to subjects (or tests for PRIME only)

 Tests can be used within courses for progression tests.
 Grasple Help Center explains how to set up a Question Pool

 Grasple is still developing the import options.
-Due to the current amount of work to import from Maple TA, this option is not being used at TU Delft.
+Due to the current amount of work to import from Mobius, this option is not being used at TU Delft.